 - International Foundation of Employee Benefit Plans (IFEBP)

 3. Terrific Pay

 Careers in human resources often come with good wages.
 And the pay potential increases significantly as HR pros move up into higher positions.
 Many experienced people in this field even earn six-figure salaries.
-For example, take a look at the average salaries from 2018 for the following occupations:
+For example, take a look at the median salaries from 2021 for the following occupations:*